pit-15/Jwt-auth-backend/README.md

 ---

 ## API Endpoints
-Public Routes
+-Public Routes
  -POST /register – Register a new user
  -POST /login – Login and receive JWT token

-Protected Routes
+-Protected Routes
  -GET /admin – Only admin can access
  -GET /manager – admin and manager can access
  -GET /user – admin, manager, and user can access

 Note: All protected routes require the Authorization: Bearer <JWT> header.